cmpablo/Gif-Tastic/README.md

 Users can populate gifs with the buttons on the page or customize their experience by adding their own search buttons.
 GIFs populate as a still and can be played and paused.

+Content is responsive for medium and small devices.

 **WHO WILL USE THIS?**

 Anyone who enjoys GIFs and/or wants to create dynamic content thru this simple, pleasing-to-the-eye website.